rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

   - We demonstrate covariate balance and overlap in the supplement for a single database.
 Should we do it for all and/or move to main manuscript?
+  - Need to emphasize the shiny app for going through all of the analyses
   - Write paragraph and include 1 figure about the combined results across all databases
   - Part of the response for the multiplicity issues could be the part